 Grantee: Transfolk | Grammy-nominated producer Anthony Preston, featuring artists Ultra Nate and Mila Jam

 - GIF internet takeover.
-Developing and sharing hundreds of gifs designed to help people share the idea that that we must cry no when we see injustice and build towards a new future.
+Developing hundreds of gifs intended to help people share the idea that that we must cry no when we see injustice and build towards a new future.

 Grantee: Into Action Lab | Yosi Sargent (founder, Taskforce; 2008 Barack Obama “Hope” campaign)

 - Joy to the Polls.
 A culture transformation and voter mobilization initiative that will support voters on election day by mobilizing musicians and artists to perform roving concerts to highly trafficked polling sites across the country to motivate every single person to stay in line.

 - Nation X. Launching an immersive, multiplatform storyworld project centered around a fictional society established in 1325 when a fleet of African traders sailing across the Atlantic goes off course.